 Society to Preserve Philadelphia African American Assets

-The Society to Preserve Philadelphia African American Assets (SPPAAA), a 501C3 organization, will advocate and act to preserve, maintain ownership and ensure awareness of historic and culturally significant assets (properties, murals, monuments, placards, cemeteries, and archeological sites).
+The Society to Preserve Philadelphia African American Assets (SPPAAA), a 501C3 organization, will act to increase awareness and advocate to preserve Philadelphia African American history as represented by historic and culturally significant assets (properties, murals, monuments, placards, cemeteries, and archeological sites).

 Help out when you can and be an advocate.